bartosz-bear/bapi/postgresql.md

 SELECT * FROM patrons;
 ```

+## KEYWORDS ORDER

+1. `FROM` - specifies a starting table to work with
+2. `JOIN` - merges data from multiple tables
+3. `WHERE` - filters the set of rows
+4. `GROUP BY` - groups rows by a unique set of values
+5. `HAVING` - filters the set of groups

 ## IDENTIFIERS

 Identifier is a name of a particular part of a database (table name, field name).